top of page

 8. Test & Learn

 Allan, one of our usability testing participants is completing the assessment form after his usability session.
 The post-its on the wall are groupings of common issues discovered during the study.
 The issues were prioritized with the PMs and added to their roadmaps.
+After each session, me and the designer reflected on what we learned.

 9. Develop & QA